cuhksam/emnlp2019.github.io/_pages/home.md

 **August 22, 2018**.
 The lists of accepted [long papers](/program/accepted/long-papers), [short papers](/program/accepted/short-papers), and [system demonstrations](/program/accepted/demos) have been posted.
 Congratulations to all the authors!
 Please follow these [instructions](/downloads/emnlp2018-final.pdf) to prepare the final, camera-ready versions of your papers.
 {: .notice--info}

-**August 19, 2018**.
-EMNLP 2018 seeks student volunteers for the conference.
-In addition, it's also offering scholarships to subsidize conference attendance for *both* students as well as non-students with a financial need.
-More details [here](/participants/#travel-scholarships--student-volunteer-program).
-{: .notice}

 <h2>Welcome!</h2>